TomChen1435/idm241-tc3363/beta/planning.md

         - The collection&#39;s background fades to a solid tint of blue from the half-opaque white over 125ms
     - Click
         - The cursor changes to an arrow
-        - The modal fades to the "click-into-collection" state over 125ms
+        - The modal fades to the &#34;click-into-collection&#34; state over 125ms
     - Hover Off
-        - Switch back to the "hover-over-background" state over 125ms
+        - Switch back to the &#34;hover-over-background&#34; state over 125ms
 - Airline Link
     - Hover On
         - The cursor changes to a pointer